 5. Work Visas

-Spain has nine work visas covering everything from small business owners to highly qualified professionals.
+Spain has a whole family of work visas covering everything from small business owners to highly qualified professionals.
 The Digital Nomad Visa is great, but if you’re looking to work in Spain for a Spanish employer or with Spanish clients, you’ll need to choose a different work visa.

 If you have a job offer from a Spanish company, a great business idea, or want to freelance in Spain, there are opportunities for you.
-Many expats move to Spain to teach English.
-The two most popular programs to teach English in Spain (and have them help you through the visa application) are:
+Many expats move to Spain to teach English, though it's worth knowing that the two most popular programs run on a student authorisation rather than a work visa, since teaching assistant work counts as a training activity.
+They are:

-We won't cover all nine options here as it is pretty complicated.
+We won't cover every option here as it is pretty complicated.
 You can find more information about work visa options in Spain here.

 Healthcare For Your Visa